phaustin/climate_students_eoas/_sources/courseware/assignments/assignment4-rcm-feedback.md

 So, for example if the model has warmed by 1 K at the surface, then our parameterization says that the critical lapse rate should be 6.5 - 0.3 = 6.2 K / km.

 Follow the example in the lecture notes where we implemented the fixed relative humidity.
-In addition to adjusting the `specific_humidity` at each timestep, you should also change the attribute
+Remember that we needed to adjust the `specific_humidity` field of our radiation process at every timestep.
+Here we still need to do that, but in addition, we also need to change the attribute

 ```
 adj_lapse_rate
 ```

 of the convection process at each timestep.

-For example, if you have a model called `mymodel` that contains a `ConvectiveAdjustment` process called `Convection`:
+For example, if you have a model called `mymodel` that contains a `ConvectiveAdjustment` process called `Convection`, here is some code that you would need at every timestep:
 ```
 mymodel.subprocess['Convection'].adj_lapse_rate = newvalue
 ```
 where `newvalue` is a number in K / km.

+You will need to write a loop where, at every timestep, you calculate the appropriate value of `newvalue` and set the lapse rate parameter as shown above.

 ### Specific questions: